 Hans Bellmer’s 110th Birthday Today

 I don’t clearly recall the first time I discovered the artist, Hans Bellmer, but I believe, hazily, that it was in a women’s studies class while I worked on my Master of Fine Arts in poetry.
-I do recall becoming completely taken with him: imagining him alive, imagining him living daily life as a man, an artist, a person coming to grips with painful memories and unrequited, impossible love.
+I do recall becoming completely taken with him: imagining him alive, imagining him living daily life as a man, […]

 Share